developersCradle/complete-linear-algebra-theory-and-implementation-code/Section 6/README.md

 - Plotting this into **R^3**
     - **Rank** could be different if we plot this using rows, not the case, but want to illustrate
-- As you can see from point **2.** plane plotted in 3-dimension as such.
-Its still **2-dimensional sub space** plane inside 3-dimensions
+- As you can see from point **2.** Plane plotted in 3-dimension as such.
+It's still **2-dimensional subspace** plane inside 3-dimensions
-    - This would still give uss **Rank** of two, coz its property of an matrix
+    - This would still give us **Rank** of two, coz its property of an matrix

 <img src="oneDefinationForMatrixRank.JPG" alt="alt text" width="400"/>